ETS-Android1/Aloeha_Android_Application/README.md

 Aloeha is a thesis project conducted by me and my groupmates.
 It uses a novel computer vision algorithm called Capsule Neural Networks to identify leaf rot and rust in Aloe Vera plants.
 This Repo contains the final product of our thesis: An android app that uses capsnet to identify Aloe Vera leaf rot and rust.
 The app is **93% accurate**

-The Capsule Neural Network model used in this app is discussed in detail [here.](https://github.com/Jedflo/Aloeha_capsule_neural_networks)
+The Capsule Neural Network model used in this app is discussed in more detail [here.](https://github.com/Jedflo/Aloeha_capsule_neural_networks)

 # Functional Requirements
 - [x] able to use the phone's camera as an input method